 Fundamental teachings from the richest man in the world.
 Business lessons applicable to YOUR problems

 by Michael Winnicott (Author)

 Learn from the life lessons of Bill Gates, one of the world’s most successful individuals ever, and discover the secret to meeting challenges successfully and succeeding in business and life.
-This work sheds light on the life journey of this global icon and offers insights into his thought process as he faced odds and worked to overcome them, which might inspire, motivate and educate a lot of entrepreneurs, businessmen and people from other walks of life on the art of navigating obstacles.
-Readers can learn how to make calculated risks and pick up some of the success habits which worked very well for him and might work for them as well.
+This work sheds light on the life journey of this global icon.
+It offers insights into his thought process as he faced odds and worked to overcome them, which might inspire, motivate and educate many entrepreneurs, people in business, and people from other walks of life on the art of navigating obstacles.
+In addition, readers can learn how to take calculated risks and pick up some of the success habits which worked very well for him and might also work for them.
 In short, a power-packed book with enough practical lessons for anyone with a hunger to succeed.

 by Jim Collins (Author)

-The fundamental question remains that why some good companies fail to grow bigger in the long term while others which were nowhere even in the competition go ahead to consistently outperform the market over the years.
-Surprisingly to many, the findings of the study go against the commonly accepted wisdom of what is supposed to work for companies in the long term.
-A highly recommended study for managers and CEOs and a logical sequel to the ‘Built to Last’ by the same author.
+Does the fundamental question remain why do some good companies fail to grow bigger in the long term?
+In contrast, others that were nowhere even in the competition consistently outperformed the market over the years.
+Surprisingly to many, the study’s findings go against the commonly accepted wisdom of what is supposed to work for companies in the long term.
+A highly recommended study for managers and CEOs and a logical sequel to the same author’s ‘Built to Last.’

 by Micah Fraim (Author)

 This edition is useful for growing your small business and maximizing profits and savings.
 The author offers 17 unique ideas to achieve these goals, which are simple enough in application but can make a world of difference to your business.
 Challenging the conventional thinking that it always takes a lot of strategies and planning to run and grow a small business, the author provides a simple framework for achieving your business objectives with minimal effort and risk.